-This association is a non-profit, charitable organization made up of a group of parents/guardians, educators, and community support professionals who firmly believe in the inherent equality of persons with Down Syndrome.
+This association is a non-profit, charitable organization made up of a group of parent(s)/guardian(s)s, educators, and community support professionals who firmly believe in the inherent equality of persons with Down Syndrome.
 We are committed to promoting a positive image of people with Down Syndrome as being valued community members.